Residence permit

 Individual cost calculation for Maltese citizenship

-Best cities for digital nomads in Malta
+Best cities for digital nomads in Malta: which one will match your vibe?

 Malta is a beautiful destination for digital nomads, offering a mix of rich history, stunning Mediterranean landscapes, and a growing digital infrastructure.
-Here are some of Malta’s best cities and areas for digital nomads.

 Sliema.
 Located just across the bay from Valletta, Sliema is a popular destination for expats and digital nomads.
 It offers a vibrant atmosphere, seaside promenades, and many dining and entertainment options.